 - Before being accepted onto the integrated programme, applicants have to pass a selection test to demonstrate aptitude and suitability.

-- Bucks New University offer a number of aviation related degrees that include pilot training.
+- Bucks New University offers a number of aviation related degrees that include pilot training.

 - The CAA publishes a list of approved pilot training courses on its website.

-Training for the PPL, followed by Modular training for the ATPL and IR
+Training for the Private Pilot's Licence, followed by Modular Training for the ATPL and Instrument Rating (IR)

 - You can begin private flying lessons from the age of 14, but can't fly solo until the age of 16.
 Once you are 17 or over and have completed the training, you can have your Private Pilot's Licence (PPL).